zotonic/zotonic/doc/ref/cli/index.rst

 ``zotonic configtest``
   Read all config files and check if they are syntactically correct.

+``zotonic config [all | zotonic | erlang]``
+  Prints the configuration as defined in the configuration files.
+Taking into account all shell environment variables.
+  Defaults to showing the `zotonic` config.

 ``zotonic rpc``
   Send an RPC request to the running Zotonic instance.
 Example: `zotonic rpc "zotonic ping"`